Data Definition Language (DDL)

 Example:

-SELECT CURRENT_ROLE; SET ROLE controller; SELECT CURRENT_ROLE;
+SET ROLE controller;

-For details see: Documentation/SQLReference/DataDefinition/Privileges/Roles
+For details see: Roles and: Variables.

-See also: CURRENT_ROLE GRANT ROLE
+See also: CURRENT_ROLE, GRANT ROLE.

 SET USER